avaraline/Avara/README.md

 ## Requirements

+# All platforms

 [SDL2](https://www.libsdl.org/download-2.0.php) and [SDL_net](https://www.libsdl.org/projects/SDL_net/)

+# Windows

+Avara targets Windows 10 and up.
+This is [partly because](https://github.com/avaraline/Avara/issues/30) we target OpenGL version 3.3, which some graphics cards and drivers on Windows 7 do not support.
+Building on Windows 10 requires the [MSYS2](https://www.msys2.org/) environment.

+After installing MSYS2, you can get the dependencies for building by running the following in an MSYS2 Mingw64 terminal: `pacman --noconfirm --needed -Syuu zip mingw-w64-x86_64-SDL2 mingw-w64-x86_64-SDL2_net mingw-w64-x86_64-clang mingw-w64-x86_64-glbinding mingw-w64-x86_64-glew make`

+# Linux

 On Debian based distributions of Linux, you can install the needed dependencies for building by running `apt-get -yq install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev libegl1-mesa-dev libgles2-mesa-dev libsdl2-net-dev`